chammedinger/extendedexports/README.md

 # ExtendedExports for Magento 2

-**ExtendedExports** is a Magento 2 extension that allows merchants to export custom order data to CSV with ease.

-## 🚀 Features

-# ExtendedExports for Magento 2

 **ExtendedExports** adds a flexible and performance-friendly CSV export pipeline to Magento 2.
 It lets you blend core order data, selected product attributes, and values from any custom tables into a single export without touching Magento core code.

 ---